DataDog/hiring-engineers/answers.md

 **Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!**

 **Is there anything creative you would use Datadog for?**

+As a hack project in the near future I would like to complete some home automation.
+For the past year we have had spikes in our electrical bill but have had a tough time diagnosing where the root problem is coming from.

+Datadog would provide insights on spikes in power usage and notify me whenever there seems to be an issue and trace it back to the host.

-I would propose the MBTA uses datadog to monitor the real time updates to their application.
+Another idea would be for the MBTA to use datadog with monitoring the real time updates to their application.
 There have been a few times I have missed the train because the application says it is 3 stops away and I find out Ive missed it by 5 minutes.

 @MBTA
 ![gif of shaking head](https://media.giphy.com/media/xT9DPJVjlYHwWsZRxm/giphy.gif)